sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 published: true
 ---

-In Flex, listings can have either day-based or time-based availability.
+In Sharetribe, listings can have either day-based or time-based availability.
 For listings with time-based availability, the available [time slots](https://www.sharetribe.com/api-reference/marketplace.html#time-slots) are returned from the API as continuous stretches of time.
 The client application must therefore split the availability into suitable booking